Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Introduction

-The remainder of this paper is organized as follows: Sec.~\ref{sec:methods} details the nozzle geometry and flow configurations as well as experimental setup.
-The numerical setup and mesh generation strategies are also provided in the same section.
-In Sec.~\ref{sec:results} high-fidelity LES data and analyses of them are given.
-For various jet operating conditions, instantaneous and mean flow statistics predicted by the LES are compared with the experiments in Sec.~\ref{subsec:near_field}.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:methods} details the experimental and numerical setups, including nozzle geometry and flow configurations.
+Section~\ref{sec:results} presents detailed results and discussions in three parts.
+Section~\ref{subsec:near_field} compares near-field flow statistics from the LES with experiments.
 Characteristic scales of shock-cell systems and convection velocities are also measured.
-In Sec.~\ref{subsec:far_field} far-field sound are computed by projecting the near-field data obtained in the previous section.
-The screech estimation is assessed and the nature of screech tones is discussed.
-Section~\ref{subsec:spod} provides SPOD analysis of the twin jets at two off-design conditions and identifies the coupling modes at screech frequencies.
-Lastly, Sec.~\ref{sec:conclusion} concludes this paper with summarizing key observations and proposing future work.
+In Sec.~\ref{subsec:far_field} far-field sound predicted by LES is assessed with microphone measurements.
+The radiation patterns and intermittency of screech tones are discussed.
+Section~\ref{subsec:spod} provides SPOD analysis of the twin jets at the maximum screech condition and identifies the jet coupling modes at screech frequencies.
+Lastly, Sec.~\ref{sec:conclusion} concludes this paper with a summary of key observations and future work.